sebafo/frontdoor-container-apps/Readme.md

 1. Azure Subscription
 2. Azure CLI installed locally, Azure Cloud Shell or GitHub Codespaces (or alternatives)
 3. Bash shell to execute deploy.sh
+4. jq is locally required to read outputs

 ### Deployment
 1. App is already built and available on Docker Hub.
 Feel free to re-built and host by yourself. (/app)